pandaisfast/msds682-fall2023-data-streaming/docs/lec1/demo_or_exercise.md

 **Cluster**: Within an environment, you can have one or more Kafka clusters.
 A cluster is essentially a running instance of Kafka, where you can produce and consume messages.

 1. **Logging in to Confluent Cloud**:

+    This logs you into Confluent Cloud via the CLI and saves your credentials locally, so you don't need to enter them repeatedly.
     ```bash
     confluent login --save
     ```

-    This logs you into Confluent Cloud via the CLI and saves your credentials locally, so you don't need to enter them repeatedly.
+    If you're using SSO (google login for example), then run this code below.

+    ```
+    confluent login --no-browser
+    ```

 2. **Listing Environments**:

     ```bash
     confluent environment list
     ```